samber/do/docs/docs/service-registration/lazy-loading.md

 ## Error handling

-On invocation, panics are cought by the framework and returned as an error.
+On invocation, panics are caught by the framework and returned as an error.

 ## Hot service replacement